deji100/IPLab/README.md

 ## Additional Notes

 - The app fetches and downloads videos from a specific YouTube channel using the YouTube API and `yt-dlp` library.
-- The `.env` file contains the correct API keys, channel ID, and database configurations.
 - Video downloads are triggered by hitting the endpoint `http://localhost:8000/api/fetch-videos`.

 ---